epishova/crowd_highlights/README.md

 ## Data files in the repository

-* Gold standards_corrected.doc - contains all texts for all tasks with marked clues/traps, and correct answers.
+* Gold standards_corrected.docx - contains all texts for all tasks with marked clues/traps, and correct answers.
 The highlights in the text are made for reference.
 To check the exact words which determine clues/traps see Python script
-* FN_FP_stat - false positives and false negatives counts and ratios for clues and traps for all tasks
+* FN_FP_stat.docx - false positives and false negatives counts and ratios for clues and traps for all tasks
-* regression_*.csv - data which I used for regression models
+* regression_\*.csv - data which I used for regression models
-* marks_FEB_2_bin.txt - highlights extracted from the database for Treatment 2 binary answers
-* marks_FEB_3_bin.txt - highlights extracted from the database for Treatment 3 binary answers
-* db_script_* - files containing groupId for which I extracted highlights from the database
-* marks_* - dumped highlights.
-Those files are parsed by Python scripts to count statistics

 Below are the steps which I performed in order to extract workers' highlights: